sebstemmer/sebstemmer.github.io/_posts/2025-03-22-intuition-behind-shannon-information-and-entropy.markdown

 $$ H(X) = E[I(X)] = \sum_{x \in X}{p_x \cdot I(p_x)} $$

 In Shannon's information theory, $$ H(X) $$ is referred to as __entropy__.
 Based on our developed intuition, entropy describes the predictability of a random variable $$ X $$.
 We can also say that entropy measures how uncertain the outcome of a random variable is on average.

+We analyzed a simple dual coin flip to develop a profound intuition for Shannon information.
+By defining several criteria that this information must satisfy, we derived its mathematical form (4).
+Building on this, we then defined and gained a clearer understanding of Shannon entropy $$ H(X) $$.

 Sources: